zense/IIITB-StudentKit/docs/required.md

 ### **6. What all should be brought from home?
 What can we buy at campus?**

 Shops for the following items would be present on the first day, i.e. no need to get these from home:
-* Matresses
+* Mattresses
 * Pillows
 * Sanitary items - Buckets, Mugs